foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 This is the main git repository for the ARC GNU tool chain.
 It contains just the scripts required to build the entire tool chain.

-This is the version for the 4.8 tool chain release development branches.
-It contains various patches applied since the official tool chain release.
-The tool chain should still be reliable, but has not been through full release testing.
+This is the released version for the 4.8 tool chain release.

-The build script will check out the development branches from the 4.8 tool chain component repositories.
+The build script will check out the 4.8 version from all tool chain repositories and build the tool chain from them.

 Prequisites
 -----------